VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Related Works

-\textbf{Query-propagation} methods utilize output queries from previous frames to detect objects in the current frame.
-InsPro~\cite{InsPro} propagates their instance query and proposal for association and proposes duplicate removal strategy.
-CAROQ~\cite{CAROQ} extends Mask2Former~\cite{Mask2Former} for application in VIS methods and propagates its output queries along with relative object queries.
-GenVIS~\cite{GenVIS} employs an offline VIS model~\cite{VITA}, and adapts it to a query-propagation approach, notably omitting heuristic association strategies.
-This method reduces computational overhead by freezing the backbone network and query-based detector, thus effectively handling longer video sequences.
-Similarly, DVIS~\cite{DVIS} introduces referring cross-attention, which is designed to capture the correlation between the current and previous frames using their queries.
-Yet, these methods are limited by their local matching strategy, which focuses on aligning tracklets with ground truths.
-This approach often leads to unstable tracking outcomes, as it does not consider the full video context.
-TCOVIS~\cite{TCOVIS} addresses this issue by shifting from the local matching strategy of GenVIS to a global matching approach, thereby achieving more robust tracking across videos.
+\textbf{Query-propagation} methods track objects in video sequences by utilizing output queries from prior frames.
+By propagating output queries, these methods track corresponding objects across frames~\cite{CAROQ}.
+Additionally, some enhance tracking accuracy by also propagating proposals alongside the queries~\cite{InsPro}.
+Recent developments have enabled some methods to operate in both online and offline modes, processing videos clip-by-clip and frame-by-frame.
+For instance, GenVIS~\cite{GenVIS} employs an offline VIS method as its backbone, wherein learnable instance prototypes aggregate the backbone's outputs through the propagation of the instance prototype.
+This design allows GenVIS to function as either an online or offline method, depending on the length of clip processed by the backbone.
+On the other hand, DVIS~\cite{DVIS} constructs tracklets by propagating frame queries in an online manner.
+These well-established tracklets are then refined to effectively utilize information from the entire video in an offline manner.
+Yet, these methods are often constrained by a local matching strategy that focuses on aligning tracklets with ground truths based solely on the current frame.
+This approach frequently leads to unstable tracking outcomes, as it fails to consider the entire video context, resulting in suboptimal performance.
+TCOVIS~\cite{TCOVIS} addresses this issue by shifting from the local matching strategy of GenVIS~\cite{GenVIS} to a global matching approach, thereby achieving more robust tracking across videos.